The Thin Red Line -1960's

 I had been at the first practice as a guitar player but I opted out when Dick Dorwart departed..
 I later joined on as a keyboard player about the same time the band's name was chosen.

 This is the version that worked through agent Paul Handler in Spokane back in 1967.
-We all quit our day jobs and gave it a whirl but after a disastrous tour to Utah.
+We all quit our day jobs and gave it a whirl.
 After a disastrous tour to Utah and following a cancelled tour with the Fireballs, I quit the band.
 The booking agent had been black-balled by the union for not paying the Troggs for a tour and the Fireballs refused to play.
 The tour was to start in Winnipeg and finish in the USA.
 At least we got to party with the Fireballs in Winnipeg but they got paid to drive there from Clovis, New Mexico and we got to play Lethbridge on the way home for gas money.

 I ran into the Thin Red Line again in 1976 at a little bar south of Seattle and there were no original members left.
 Rick Berglund and Bob Vaquero were the only two Canadians still in this great band.